Max Kepler Player Props: Twins vs. Athletics

 Max Kepler At The Plate

-- Kepler has picked up a hit in 45.9% of his 61 games this year, with multiple hits in 21.3% of them.
+- Kepler has picked up a hit in 46.8% of his 62 games this season, with more than one hit in 21.0% of those games.

-- He has hit a home run in 19.7% of his games this season, and 5.3% of his trips to the dish.
+- He has hit a home run in 19.4% of his games this season, and 5.2% of his plate appearances.

-- In 31.1% of his games this season, Kepler has driven in at least one run.
-In eight of those games (13.1%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.
+- In 19 games this year (30.6%), Kepler has picked up an RBI, and in eight of those games (12.9%) he had more than one.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.